christ-offer/ez-i18n-webcomponent/README.md

 # Limitations

+- Does not implement caching of elements or lazy loading of translations as of now

+  - This should more rely on being used in a MPA and depend on good caching of translation files.
+  - Does mean that there will be some performance impact if there are _a lot_ of translations. (for most use-cases this will not matter)

 - Does not supported nested elements in the markup

 This example, will translate hello world - but will not translate whatever comes after the span: